edweenie123/machine-learning-coursera/README.md

 # Machine Learning Assignments (Coursera):
 Contains my assignments for Andrew Ng's Machine Learning course on Coursera.

-Assignments are written in Matlab and using Octave (free compatible version of Matlab)
+Assignments are written in Matlab and tested using Octave

 All assignments run fine and achieved full marks on the Coursera grader.